obiwan31/e-commerce-app/README.md

 - **Spring Boot 3.5.6**
 - **Spring Cloud 2025.0.0**
 - **Spring Cloud Gateway** for API routing
-- **Resilience4j** for fault tolerance (circuit breakers, retries)
-- **Spring Security** for basic authentication and route protection
 - **Eureka** for service discovery
+- **Spring Security** for authentication and route protection
 - **JWT** for stateless authentication
 - **Docker**
+- **Redis**
+- **Resilience4j** for fault tolerance (circuit breakers, retries)

 ---

 ### 🔐 Security

 - **Spring Security** is configured for route-level protection.
-- Authentication uses **JWT tokens** for stateless auth.
+- Authentication is based on **JWT tokens**, enabling stateless authentication.
-- Sensitive endpoints are protected and require a valid token for access.
+- Sensitive endpoints require a valid JWT token for access.

 ---

+### 🧠 Redis

+- Used for caching in the Product service.
+- Implements login attempt limiting using Redis TTL.
+- Maintains a JWT blacklist to handle forced logout or deleted users.

+---

 ### 🛡️ Resilience Strategy

-- Internal service-to-service calls use **Resilience4j** annotations like `@Retry`, `@CircuitBreaker`, and `@RateLimiter` to handle downstream instability.
+- Internal service-to-service communication uses **Resilience4j** annotations such as `@Retry`, `@CircuitBreaker`, and `@RateLimiter` to handle downstream failures.
-- External client requests go through **Spring Cloud Gateway**, where resilience is enforced via filters such as:
+- External client requests are routed through **Spring Cloud Gateway**, where resilience is managed using:
     - `Retry`
     - `CircuitBreaker` (with fallback support)

-- **Gateway filters** are configured using `application.yml` with custom circuit breaker instances.
+- **Gateway filters** are defined in `application.yml` with custom circuit breaker configurations.
-- **Internal service calls bypass the Gateway**, preventing duplicate retries and ensuring clean separation of internal vs. external resilience handling.
+- **Internal service calls bypass the Gateway**, avoiding redundant retries and clearly separating internal and external resilience handling.

 ---

 ### 🐳 Docker Compose

-To streamline starting and stopping all microservices and related components at once, a **Docker Compose** setup is included.
-It allows you to:
+A **Docker Compose** setup is included to simplify the process of starting and stopping all microservices and dependencies.

-- Start all applications and dependencies (e.g., Eureka server, Gateway, services) with a single command.
-- Shut down all running containers cleanly.

 **Usage:**